 If you’re a New Yorker who enjoys your daily cup o’ joe, at some point you’ve probably sipped from the blue, white and gold Greek coffee cup that reads “WE ARE HAPPY TO SERVE YOU.”
 Even if you’re not a coffee person, you might’ve seen the cups clutched in the hands of fellow commuters, on the counter of your local bodega, or in shows like Law and Order, Mad Men, and The Sopranos.
 In fact, the cup might be so familiar that you’ve never stopped to think about why it’s Greek-themed.
 But no worries—we’re here to tell you why.

-New York City’s Greek coffee cup is called an “Anthora,” which stems from the Greco-Roman amphora, an ancient container.
+New York City’s Greek coffee cups are called “Anthora,” which stems from the Greco-Roman amphora, an ancient container.
 If you look closely at the cup, you’ll see a picture of an amphora, alongside the cup’s slogan and a Greek key (the decorative border), all in the backdrop of the Greek flag’s blue and white.

 The story starts with New York City’s wave of Greek immigrants during the early 1900s, who brought a love for coffee along with them.
 This precipitated an influx in Greek-owned coffee shops and carts—over 600 of them.
 In 1963, the Sherri Cup Company created a standard coffee cup to appeal to these Greek food vendors and restaurant owners.
 The company’s Marketing Director, Leslie Buck, then came up with a warm message for the cups: “We are happy to serve you.”
 The Anthora soon became New York City’s “go-to” coffee cup.